-Augsburg University PA Program does not require the GRE or MCAT.
+Augsburg University PA Program does not require the PA- CAT, GRE or MCAT.

 The prerequisites courses must be completed at a regionally accredited two-year or four-year college or university; online courses from accredited institutions are also accepted.
 At the time of application, these courses need to be completed within the past 10 years of the year you intend to start the program.
 For example, if you intend to start the program in spring 2020, then your prerequisites will need to be completed by 2010 or after.
 All science prerequisites (physiology, microbiology, and biochemistry) must be taken at the science major level.
 Courses completed on a quarter system are converted to semester hours (1.0 quarter hour is equivalent to 0.667 semester hours).
 Refer to CASPA for credit conversion.
 Responsibility for approval of course work to satisfy prerequisite requirements lies solely with the Augsburg PA Program.
 Download the transcript summary worksheet to track your prerequisites.